 The Code of Conduct Review Committee

-The Code of Conduct Review Committee is composed of the Athletics Director’s (AD) designee, the Faculty Athletics Representative (FAR), two tenured faculty approved by the Athletics Advisory Council, the Dean of Students (or designee), the Associate Vice President for Student Health, Counseling and Wellness (or designee), one student athlete selected by the Student-Athlete Advisory Committee (SAAC) and up to three additional AD designees from the Athletics Department.
+The Code of Conduct Review Committee is composed of the Athletics Director’s (AD) designee, the Faculty Athletics Representative (FAR), two tenured faculty approved by the Athletics Advisory Council, the Dean of Students (or designee), the Associate Vice President for Student Health, Counseling and Wellness (or designee), one student athlete selected by the Student-Athlete Advisory Committee (SAAC), one student appointed by ASI, and up to three additional AD designees from the Athletics Department.
 Coaches and student-athletes on the committee are excused from deliberating on cases involving their sport.
 Hearings may be conducted when a quorum (majority) of the committee members are present and must include at least two faculty members.
 (Note, the FAR counts as faculty for the quorum).

 Code of Conduct Policy - FINAL.doc